MemBeck/deep-js-theme-roller/README.md

 ##About
-This is a package used by [deep-js](https://github.com/s-a/deep-js) On [the Theme Roller test page](http://app.deep-js.com/#theme-roller) you can find any Typography or GUI element that may exists in your current CSS composition.
+This is a package used by [deep-js](https://github.com/s-a/deep-js) On [the Theme Roller test page](http://app.deep-js.com/#themes/labs) you can find any typography or GUI elements that may exists in your current CSS composition.

+###Important
 The deep.js Theme Roller is intended for administrative purposes only and only available in Google Chrome or another Webkit Browser (not tested!).
 Your best chance to get it working in Microsoft Internet Explorer is to install the [Google Chrome Frame plugin](http://www.google.com/chromeframe?prefersystemlevel=true‎).

 ##How to use it?